Newsletter: Read the latest issue

 Find the information you need to conduct your research and academic studies

-See KCUMB's beautiful campus
+See KCU's beautiful campus

-Federal Direct Stafford Loans – Department of Education Title IVThe interest rate is fixed at 6.8 percent.
+Federal Direct Loans – Department of Education Title IVThe interest rate is fixed at 6.8 percent.
 An origination fee of 1 percent is charged and deducted from the loan proceeds.
 Additional details are provided below:

 Federal Perkins Loan – Department of Education Title IVPerkins monies are contingent on the availability of funds and the demonstration of need according to federal regulations and University guidelines.
 The interest rate is 5 percent.
 The cumulative amount is $60,000 (including undergraduate loans).Federal Direct GradPLUS Loan – Department of Education Title IVThe Federal GradPLUS loan program was made available July 1, 2006.
-Congress extended the undergrad PLUS (parent) loan to allow graduate students to borrow on their own signature up to the cost of attendance (less the amount of Unsub Stafford loan and other aid).
+Congress extended the undergrad PLUS (parent) loan to allow graduate students to borrow on their own signature up to the cost of attendance (less the amount of an unsubsidized loan and other aid).
 A credit check is required.
 The interest rate is fixed at 7.9 percent; requires the borrower to pay a 4 percent origination fee which is deducted from the loan proceeds.
 The GradPLUS enters repayment immediately after it is fully disbursed, at which time it is placed in an in-school deferment while the student continues in school.
 The loan enters a six-month post-enrollment deferment at the time the student is no longer enrolled.
-The same deferment and forbearance options apply as with Stafford Loans.For more information regarding federal student loans, go to: http://studentaid.ed.gov/PORTALSWebapp/students/english/funding.jsp
+The same deferment and forbearance options apply as with Federal Direct loans.For more information regarding federal student loans, go to: http://studentaid.ed.gov/PORTALSWebapp/students/english/funding.jsp

-Once the student has submitted the required documents and completed forms as listed on the Application for Financial Aid, the Financial Aid Office determines his or her aid eligibility.
+Once the student has submitted the required documents and completed forms as listed on the application for Financial Aid, the Financial Aid Office determines his or her aid eligibility.
 An Aid Award Offer is then sent to the student to notify him or her of eligibility for the following programs:

 Each student must complete an online Entrance Counseling Session at https://studentloans.gov/myDirectLoan/index.action prior to the release of these funds.
-Each student must also complete a Direct Stafford loan Master Promissory Note (MPN) and a Direct GradPlus loan MPN online at https://studentloans.gov in order to receive funds from these programs.
+Each student must also complete a Federal Direct loan Master Promissory Note (MPN) and a Direct GradPlus loan MPN online at https://studentloans.gov in order to receive funds from these programs.